PantelisAndrianakis/Breezy/documentation/language/classes.md

 ## Default parameter values

 A parameter of a constructor, method, or function may be given a **default value** with `= <literal>`.
 When a caller omits that argument, the default is used.
-This lets one constructor or method serve several call shapes without overloads.
+This lets one constructor or method serve several call shapes from a single signature; for several *different* signatures under one name, see [Overloading](#overloading) below.

 ```breezy
 class Box